Why Social and Emotional Learning Is Essential for Students

-Editor's note: This piece is co-authored by Roger Weissberg, Joseph A. Durlak, Celene E. Domitrovich, and Thomas P. Gullotta, and adapted from Handbook of Social and Emotional Learning, now available from Guilford Press.
+Editor's note: This piece is co-authored by Roger Weissberg, Joseph A. Durlak, Celene E. Domitrovich, and Thomas P. Gullotta, and adapted from Handbook of Social and Emotional Learning: Research and Practice, now available from Guilford Press.

 Today's schools are increasingly multicultural and multilingual with students from diverse social and economic backgrounds.
 Educators and community agencies serve students with different motivation for engaging in learning, behaving positively, and performing academically.
 Social and emotional learning (SEL) provides a foundation for safe and positive learning, and enhances students' ability to succeed in school, careers, and life.